VISTA and San Diego Drug LAWYER

 Manufacturing is one of the most serious drug crimes in California as it not only adds drugs to the streets but also often involves dangerous and volatile chemicals that threaten the health and safety of the public.
 In addition, this crime also often brings violence to areas where it occurs because it is frequently controlled by dangerous drug cartels and gangs.

 These criminal charges carry a prison sentence of up to 7 years and a maximum fine of up to $50,000.
-While there is no diversion program for these charges that can keep these charges off of your record (like there is for drug possession charges), you may be sentenced to probation instead of prison.
+While there is no diversion program to keep these charges off your record (like there is for drug possession charges), you may be sentenced to probation instead of prison.
+More serious penalties may apply if someone suffers great bodily injury or dies after taking substances you manufactured.

 When drug production involves marijuana concentrates or plants, the charges will generally be misdemeanors since this drug is legal under state law.
 But it is important to remember that you can still be charged at a federal level and that if any toxic chemicals were used in the production of concentrates, you can still face felony charges even in California.
 It’s worth mentioning that the courts take marijuana butane wax labs seriously because of the risk of the lab exploding.